Kōhei Sugiura: Early magazines (1960s)

-Shift from pattern to content (Late 1960s onwards)
+Shift from pattern to content (late-1960s onwards)

 After teaching at the Ulm School of Design, Sugiura's design philosophy underwent a significant shift, inspired by the consciousness of civil society within German design practices and the role of design as method of visual communication.
 For his magazine covers, Sugiura moved away from purely decorative patterns and towards a more content focused approach wherein he would form a unique "face" and visual identity for the magazine.

-In the case of architectural magazines such as SD (1966-1968) and the Toshi-Jutaku (都会住宅, "the monthly journal of urban housing") (1968-1970), Sugiura opted for covers that were unprecedentedly text heavy in an attempt to appeal to the reader-base of architects (whom he felt were more concerned with verbal and textual expression/communication versus visual).
-While most architecture magazine covers at the time featured a single enlarged photograph, Sugiura opted for dense and compositionally complex covers because he felt the simplicity of a single image could not properly convey the multiplicity of thoughts present in postmodern urban society.
+In the case of architectural magazines such as SD (1966–1968) and the Toshi-Jutaku (都会住宅, "the monthly journal of urban housing") (1968–1970), Sugiura opted for covers that were unprecedentedly text heavy in an attempt to appeal to the reader-base of architects (whom he felt were more concerned with verbal and textual expression/communication versus visual).
+While most architecture-magazine covers at the time featured a single enlarged photograph, Sugiura opted for dense and compositionally complex covers because he felt the simplicity of a single image could not properly convey the multiplicity of thoughts present in postmodern urban society.

 Sugiura also began experimenting with novel designs that featured uncommon text orientations and printing materials.
-For the philosophy magazine Paideia (パイデイア) (1969-1972), he formulated his own design grid that is based on 8 point type, making it one of the first twentieth-century Japanese magazines to forgo the Japanese metric system or shakkanhō.
+For the philosophy magazine Paideia (パイデイア) (1969–1972), he formulated his own design grid that is based on eight-point type, making it one of the first 20th-century Japanese magazines to forgo the Japanese metric system or shakkanhō.
 Sugiura also chose unconventional paper colors, such as green and light purple, and ink colors for the text.

-For the magazine Asian Culture (1972-1987), later renamed to APC (Asian Pacific Culture) (1988-1995), he refrained from using any white or black paper, and instead chose to print onto bright craft paper with vividly colored inks to create an electric duo-chrome style that would convey the vitality he saw in Asian culture.
-Sugiura's longest running involvement with a single publication, Ginka (季刊銀花, "quarterly silver flower") (1970-2010) underwent a new design schemata every year based on a unique theme.
-With Ginka, Sugiura played with a dynamic and constantly changing arrangement of text and images, numerous type faces, and hand drawn calligraphy.
-One of the most well known themes from Ginka was in the year 1983 for which all the layouts were angled in line with the tilt of the Earth's axis.
+For the magazine Asian Culture (1972–1987), later renamed to APC (Asian Pacific Culture) (1988–1995), he refrained from using any white or black paper, and instead chose to print onto bright craft paper with vividly colored inks to create an electric duo-chrome style that would convey the vitality he saw in Asian culture.

+Sugiura's longest-running involvement with a single publication, Ginka (季刊銀花, "quarterly silver flower") (1970–2010) underwent a new design schemata every year based on a unique theme.
+With Ginka, Sugiura played with a dynamic and constantly changing arrangement of text and images, numerous type faces, and hand-drawn calligraphy.
+One of the most well-known themes from Ginka was in the year 1983 for which all the layouts were angled in line with the tilt of the Earth's axis.